Pangra: Variants

 The Pangra could either be had as one of 4 different kits or it could be bought as a complete car from Huntington Ford with all of the equipment already installed.
-Kit 1 included the distinctive fiberglass front end with a revised hood, grill, fenders and hidden headlights operated by a lever in the interior.
+Kit 1 included the distinctive fiberglass front end with a revised hood, grille, fenders and hidden headlights operated by a lever in the interior.
 Kit 2 included all of kit 1 plus a revised interior including the dash, console and Stewart-Warner gauges including a digital tachometer, machined "Mag-Shot" wheels and bigger tires measuring 175HR13s in the front and 185HR13s at the rear.
 Kit 3 included everything from the first two kits as well as a Spearco "Can Am" kit which featured shortened front coil springs, heavy duty front and rear sway bars, a rear lowering kit and a full set of KONI shock absorbers.
 Kit 4 is the most remembered of the 4 and featured all 3 previous kits and featured an AK Miller turbocharger kit bolted to the original 2.0 liter SOHC 4 cylinder, as well as other engine upgrades bringing power up to around 175 bhp.
 In addition to these kits, complete Pangras assembled at Huntington Ford also received Recaro high-back bucket seats as well as a custom console and dashboard, which could not be ordered as part of any of the kits.